Rapid detection of Coccidioides DNA, preferred method

 This test should always be performed in conjunction with fungal culture.

-This rapid PCR assay detects Coccidioides nucleic acid and, therefore, does not distinguish between viable, disease-related organisms and transient colonizing organisms or nucleic acid persisting from old disease.
+This rapid polymerase chain reaction assay detects Coccidioides nucleic acid and, therefore, does not distinguish between viable, disease-related organisms and transient colonizing organisms or nucleic acid persisting from old disease.
 Test results should be correlated with patient symptoms and clinical presentation before a definitive diagnosis is made.

 A negative result does not rule out the presence of Coccidioides or active disease because the organism may be present at levels below the limit of detection for this assay.